poliva/a-instant/README.md

 ### Requirements
 - macOS 14.0 or later
-- Access to an AI provider API (OpenAI, Anthropic, Google, Groq, DeepSeek) or Ollama running locally
+- Access to an AI provider API (OpenAI, Anthropic, Google, Groq, DeepSeek, Mistral) or Ollama running locally

 ### Steps
 1. Download the latest release from the [Releases page](https://github.com/YOUR_USERNAME/a-instant/releases)